-The Member based business contributed a profit after tax of \$2.4 million which is up on the prior year primarily as a result of the inclusion of a 53rd trading week.
+The Member based business contributed a profit after tax of \$1.7 million which is down on the prior year primarily as a result of the inclusion of a 53rd trading week last year and costs associated with the commencement of the supply chain review.
 Retail outlets are continuing to secure supply from alternative sources which resulted in reduction in revenues which was offset by an increase in trading arrangements with suppliers.
-There was a modest increase in the costs of operating the support office when compared to the prior year.
+The costs of operating the support office where tightly controlled and were comparable to the prior year.